hippylib/hippylib.github.io/src/tutorials_v3.0.0/1_FEniCS101.md

 To start we load the following modules:

-- dolfin: the python/C++ interface to FEniCS
+- dolfin and ufl: the python/C++ interface to FEniCS

-- [math](https://docs.python.org/2/library/math.html): the python module for mathematical functions
+- [math](https://docs.python.org/3/library/math.html): the python module for mathematical functions

 - [numpy](http://www.numpy.org/): a python package for linear algebra